begh-azka/google-cloud-learning/9_VPC/3_Interconnect/README.md

 2. Dedicated Interconnect
 3. Partner Interconnect or Peering

+- To create a GCP VPN, VPN Gateway and a tunnel must be created.

 ## Cloud VPN
 - It securely connects your peer network to your Virtual Private Cloud (VPC) network through an **IPsec VPN Tunnel**.
 Upto 3Gbps.
 - Traffic through **Internet** (public) but it is encrypted using **Internet Key Exchange Protocol**.
 Latency issue as internet is involved.